lezneklihp/dsend_project_2/README.md

 The idea behind this project is thus to analyze text data & to categorize Twitter messages.
 Thereby rescuers can understand faster how to help people in need.
 This idea has been suggested originally by Figure Eight Inc.

 From a technical perspective, this is a multilabel classification task of a supervised machine learning problem.
 In such tasks, samples can fall into more than one category.
+As an additional challenge in this project, the data set is highly imbalanced.
+There are categories which are addressed by very few messages (e.g., "search_and_rescue", n = 724 or 2.8%), whereas other categories are addressed by many messages (e.g., "aid_related", n = 10,878 or 41.5%).
+Techniques, such as oversampling, can help to balance a data set again, but require a lot of time for experimentation.

-Evaluating whether a model does this correctly then turns out to be more complex than relying on the accuracy metric only.
-High accuracy scores might mislead us here.
+Further, evaluating whether a model does a multilabel classification then turns out to be more complex.
+Relying on the accuracy metric only is not sufficient because high accuracy scores might mislead here.
 Thus, we also need to take precision & recall into account.
 At this point, a differentiation between accuracy & precision will help us evaluate the quality of a model's classifications.

 In a few words, here is what this project entails: